Requires the "Administrator" role or roles with similar permissions to configure network settings.

 - Enter a name for the custom field.

 - Choose a location for the custom field.
-The location is the type of object where the custom field will be available.
+Location is the object type where you want the custom to be shown.
 You can assign up to 30 custom fields to each object type.

 - (Optional) Enter a description of the custom field.